Jorge-yr/Jorge-yr/README.md

 - 🔭 I’m currently working in <a href="http:http://www.previsoradelparana.com/" target="blank">Previsora del Paraná SRL</a> as a Business Intelligence Data Analyst since 2021.

 - 🌱 I’m currently learning `Computer Science`, `GENAI` and `English`.

+- 💬 I have proficience in Business, Finance, Administrative and Accounting approach.

 - 🤝 I’m available for freelancing.